research-ag/hosty-live/README.md

 ### Public page

 Each canister created by hosty.live also has a public page.
-Its URL can be obtained by the owner by clicking on the "Share" button.
+Its URL can be obtained by the owner by clicking on the " Share" button.
 If this URL is published then anyone can see information about the canister such as, for example, the cycle balance.
 This is mainly done so that immutable canisters can be monitored and topped-up by the public.